 - * The fiscal year begins July 1 and ends June 30.

-- The director of your department or chair of your program will know the program number(s) used for your department or program.
+- The director of your department or chair of your program will know the budget number(s) used for your department.

 - If you are the authorized director or manager of a budget, you may obtain this information from the Treasury, Management, and Budget Office (Avo Kechichian, Ext.
-4034; Vivian Chu, Ext.
-4118; or Judi Stillwell, Ext.
-4522).
+4034; or Xochitl Martinez, Ext.
+4062).

-- Last 2 digits represent the program location.
+- Last 2 digits represent the Program number.

 - The program number is that number which identifies the entire budget for a program or department.
 Think of the program number as the identifying number for a checking account.